AstroBoy1/RatingNet/README.md

 ## Abstract

-Current rating systems update ratings incrementally and may not always accurately reflect a player's true strength at all times, especially for rapidly improving or rusty players.
+Current chess rating systems update ratings incrementally and may not always accurately reflect a player's true strength at all times, especially for rapidly improving players or very rusty players.
 To overcome this, we explore a method to estimate player ratings directly from game moves and clock times.
-We compiled a benchmark dataset from Lichess, encompassing various time controls and including move sequences and clock times.

-Our model architecture comprises a CNN to learn positional features, which are then integrated with clock-time data into a bidirectional LSTM, predicting player ratings after each move.
-The model achieved a Mean Absolute Error (MAE) of 182 rating points on the test data.
-Additionally, we applied our model to the 2024 IEEE Big Data Cup Chess Puzzle Difficulty Competition dataset, predicted puzzle ratings, and achieved competitive results.

-This model is the first to use no hand-crafted features to estimate chess ratings and the first to output a rating prediction for each move.
-Our method highlights the potential of using move-based rating estimation for enhancing rating systems and possibly for applications such as cheating detection.
+We compiled a benchmark dataset from Lichess with over one million games, encompassing various time controls and including move sequences and clock times.
+Our model architecture comprises a CNN to learn positional features, which are then integrated with clock-time data into a Bidirectional LSTM, predicting player ratings after each move.
+The model achieved an MAE of 182 rating points on the test data.
+Additionally, we applied our model to the 2024 IEEE Big Data Cup Chess Puzzle Difficulty Competition dataset, predicted puzzle ratings and achieved competitive results.
+This model is the first to use no hand-crafted features to estimate chess ratings and also the first to output a rating prediction after each move.
+Our method highlights the potential of using move-based rating estimation for enhancing rating systems and potentially other applications such as cheating detection.

 ## Installation and Setup
 ```bash